cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Obsidian Frameworker.md

 - Your essentially mapping a structured workspace (one ontology) to another structured framework (another ontology)

 - The nested data for edges/links can be flattened out even if it's a nested data structure - JSON -> tables

-- Custom dataview regex processor to process inline structured data?
-- Another syntax idea
-    - [key_name :: {positional_value_1, positional_value_2, key_1:value, key_2:value}]
-    - BUT WHAT DECIDES THE TEMPLATE?
-WHAT IS KEY_NAME FOR?

 - Different link syntaxes (nested/hierarchical vs key:value data in edge/link)
     - Overriding the use of "#" for headers in links (not the best idea) - https://forum.obsidian.md/t/add-support-for-link-types/6994/195